 As you work towards gaining self-sufficiency through the Alaska Temporary Assistance Program, child care costs shouldn’t hold you back.

-You can receive assistance with child care expenses, helping you develop effective child care strategies.
-By alleviating these costs, you’ll improve your financial literacy, making it easier to manage your budget and achieve economic independence.
+You can receive assistance with child care expenses, helping people with disabilities develop effective child care strategies.
+By alleviating these costs, you’ll improve your financial literacy, making it easier to manage your budget and achieve economic independence through federal grants.

 This support enables you to focus on work or skill-building activities, promoting a more stable future for your family.